flowcean/flowcean/docs/examples/one_tank.md

 Secondly a [multi-layer perceptron](../reference/flowcean/learners/lightning.md) is used to create a model.
 This type of model consists of a set of neurones arranged in layers which are connected with the previous layer.
 The value of each neuron is calculated by weighting and summing up the values of the neurons in the previous layer and applying a non-linear function; in this case a [leaky ReLU function](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)#Leaky_ReLU).
-The result can be read from the last layers neuron values.
+The result can be read from the neurons of the last layer.
-This learners implementation uses the [lightning framework](https://lightning.ai/docs/pytorch/stable/) which is a high-level wrapper around the well known [PyTorch](https://pytorch.org/) library.
+The implementation of this learner uses the [lightning framework](https://lightning.ai/docs/pytorch/stable/) which is a high-level wrapper around the well known [PyTorch](https://pytorch.org/) library.

 ```python
 perceptron_learner = LightningLearner(